dhyanio/gogger/README.md

 # Gogger

-Golang + Logger, is a simple and efficient logging library for Go (Golang) that provides easy-to-use logging functionalities.
+Golang + Logger is a simple and efficient logging library for Go (Golang) that provides easy-to-use logging functionalities.

 ## Features